No products in the cart.

 Getting Ready for Exercise After Stroke

-For an extra boost, try gamified rehab equipment like Flint Rehab’s FitMi home therapy, which is designed to help patients with neuromuscular training at home.
+For an extra boost of motivation, try incorporating gamified rehab equipment like Flint Rehab’s FitMi home therapy into your rehabilitation program.
+This device is designed to help with neuromuscular training at home and can motivate survivors to perform high repetition of therapy exercises after stroke.

 Discover Award-Winning Neurorehab Tools